TmanBE/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/README.md

-#This is a new Django project,
+#This is a new topic - Django and i have the task to:
-#the task is to Install Django and create a new Django project named LibraryProject.
+#Develop a Django app named bookshelf within your existing Django project.
-#This initial setup will serve as the foundation for developing Django applications.
+#I will define a Book model with specific attributes and demonstrate basic CRUD operations through the Django shell.
-#You’ll also explore the project’s default structure to understand the roles of various components.
+#This task is structured to ensure consistent implementations suitable for automated checking.